 Leisure and shopping

 When it comes to staying active, there are plenty of places to get the blood flowing around Neasden and Dollis Hill.
 The Wembley Sailing Club is within walking distance, as are both the Gladstone Sports and Fitness Club and the Nuffield Health Fitness and Wellbeing Centre.
+There are also numerous green spaces in Neasden & Dollis Hill that regularly host local events and activities.
 If it’s retail therapy you want, Neasden and Dollis Hill residents have a few options, they can travel a few stops Northbound on the Jubilee Line to Wembley which now houses The London Designer Outlet, or travel 17 minutes into the west end if they want to find the high street shops.
 However, this is one of the reasons that these areas are great places to live; they remain quiet, yet have plenty of local supermarkets and smaller shops, but also offer easy access to Oxford Street, Camden Market and more.